 Senior members of each branch of the federal government are required to routinely disclose their financial interests and activities to the public under the Ethics in Government Act of 1978 (EIGA).
 These disclosures include annual reports, due at the latest in mid-August, that provide an overview of the official’s income, assets, liabilities, transactions, and gifts and other compensation that they received over the previous 12 months.
-Additionally, these individuals’ are required to periodically disclose any purchase, sale, or exchange transactions (e.g. buying stock in Google) within 30 days of receiving notice of the transaction.
+Additionally, these individuals’ are required to periodically disclose any purchase, sale, or exchange transactions of stocks and bonds (but not mutual funds or ETF's) within 30 days of receiving notice of the transaction.
 Congressional and Presidential candidates must file financial disclosures no later than 30 days before the election.

 The following government officials are required to submit annual reports: The President, the Vice President, all members of the House and Senate, Justices of the Supreme Court, judges of the United States courts of appeals, United States district courts, and Court of Appeals for the Federal Circuit, and the Postmaster General, the Deputy Postmaster General, and the Director of the Office of Government Ethics.
 Additionally, senior members of the uniformed services as well as senior Congressional and executive branch employees are required to disclose publicly.
 Lower level government officials must file confidential, internal financial disclosure reports.